 Because in RI doctors are able to wholesale order medications for their patients when clinically appropriate, we can cut out the pharmacy/insurance middle men and offer direct pricing to our patients at cost.
 This reflects a savings to patients, especially on chronic medications, that is not found in the typical primary care practice.
 These are just examples but we are always happy to help interested patients compare pricing to see if the addition of medication-cost-savings may tip the scale in favor of a DPC membership.
 Check us out at www.directdoctors.org for more info!
 In past years we have visited the Smith Family, a typical working family of three looking to reduce their healthcare expenses through a membership with our Direct Primary Care practice, Direct Doctors.
 We looked at how they were able to save $1350 during their first year as members of Direct Doctors just by switching to a higher-deductible, lower-premium health insurance and joining the practice for their primary care.

 We eliminated costs for their family by helping them keep their care in the primary care office setting.
 We decreased (in fact, eliminated) their need for specialist visits and handled their urgent issues in our office or via text/email/cell phone when necessary.
 In their second year as patients, they found additional savings benefits through reduced medication co-pays and laboratory co-pays.
-This is no mystery - labs and meds cost more when you use third parties.
-This is a common question in the Direct Primary Care world.
-Now that DPCs, like Direct Doctors, are popping up all over the place, patients want to know what options there are to pay the monthly fee (which is billed to patients directly rather than through insurance as in a typical practice).
+This is no mystery - labs and meds cost more when you use third parties. |

 AuthorLauren Hedde, DO; James Hedde, DO and Mark Turshen, MD are Family Physicians and Co- Founders of Direct Doctors, Inc. a Direct Primary Care Practice.
 Archives

-April 2023
+December 2023

 Categories |